satendra2712/terraform-provider-azurerm/website/docs/r/hdinsight_storm_cluster.html.markdown

 * `storage_account` - (Required) One or more `storage_account` block as defined below.

-* `tier` - (Required) Specifies the Tier which should be used for this HDInsight Spark Cluster.
+* `tier` - (Required) Specifies the Tier which should be used for this HDInsight Storm Cluster.
 Possible values are `Standard` or `Premium`.
 Changing this forces a new resource to be created.

 ---

-* `tags` - (Optional) A map of Tags which should be assigned to this HDInsight Spark Cluster.
+* `tags` - (Optional) A map of Tags which should be assigned to this HDInsight Storm Cluster.

 ---

 A `component_version` block supports the following:

-* `spark` - (Required) The version of Spark which should be used for this HDInsight Spark Cluster.
+* `storm` - (Required) The version of Storm which should be used for this HDInsight Storm Cluster.
 Changing this forces a new resource to be created.

 ---